tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 My grandpa got us these shirts for Christmas so naturally we had to take a picture for him.
 If you're wondering why we're wearing long-sleeves, it's because standing under the sun there for an entire day is like shaking hands with skin cancer. <br><br>

 ![](\images\bahamas-album\X8A9188.jpeg)<br>
 The first day, I fished with my cousin Tobey and our guide was Randy.
-You start off by flying away from the main island to somewhere more remote.
+You start off by flying across the water away from the main island to somewhere more remote.
 It's a great way to start the morning; you just have to make sure you hold on to your hat.
 <br><br>

 ![](\images\bahamas-album\IMG_5673.jpeg)<br>